sailpoint-oss/developer.sailpoint.com/docs/guides/disable-access-profile-requests.md

 ---

 ## Overview
-In IdentityNow, [access profiles](https://documentation.sailpoint.com/saas/help/access/access-profiles.html) are groups of [entitlements](https://documentation.sailpoint.com/saas/help/access/entitlements.html), which represent access rights on [sources](https://documentation.sailpoint.com/saas/help/sources/index.html).
+In Identity Security Cloud, [access profiles](https://documentation.sailpoint.com/saas/help/access/access-profiles.html) are groups of [entitlements](https://documentation.sailpoint.com/saas/help/access/entitlements.html), which represent access rights on [sources](https://documentation.sailpoint.com/saas/help/sources/index.html).
 By default, all access profiles are marked as requestable.
-This means that an organization's users can submit [access requests](https://documentation.sailpoint.com/saas/help/requests/index.html) for the access profiles in the IdentityNow [Request Center](https://documentation.sailpoint.com/saas/user-help/requests/request_center.html), where all access profiles are listed.
+This means that an organization's users can submit [access requests](https://documentation.sailpoint.com/saas/help/requests/index.html) for the access profiles in the Identity Security Cloud [Request Center](https://documentation.sailpoint.com/saas/user-help/requests/request_center.html), where all access profiles are listed.

 You can disable requests for access profiles to prevent users from gaining inappropriate or undesired access.
 In the UI, you can edit the [individual access profile](https://documentation.sailpoint.com/saas/help/requests/config_ap_roles.html#configuring-access-profiles-for-requests) to disable requests for the access profile.
 You can also use the [PATCH Access Profile endpoint](https://developer.sailpoint.com/docs/api/v3/patch-access-profile) to mark the individual access profile as non-requestable.

 You may have many access profiles that you want to disable requests for, and you don't want one to get overlooked and then inappropriately accessed.
 There are three different processes you can use to ensure that you have disabled requests for all access profiles that aren't currently associated with [applications](https://documentation.sailpoint.com/saas/help/common/app-config.html) configured for access requests.
 Read this guide to learn how to perform these processes.

 ## Disable requests for individual access profiles with the UI
-Follow these steps to use the IdentityNow UI to individually disable requests for all access profiles that aren't currently associated with applications:
+Follow these steps to use the Identity Security Cloud UI to individually disable requests for all access profiles that aren't currently associated with applications:

 1. Identify the access profiles that are associated with applications configured for access requests.
 Create a list of these associated access profiles.
 - Go to **Admin > Applications** and open each application you use for access requests.
 These applications have both 'Visible in the Request Center' and 'Allow Access Requests' marked on the 'Configuration' tab.